Demand for Hydro-processing Catalysts in Japan

 By Ingredient, Metal-Based Catalysts Account for the Largest Share of Demand

-Japan Hydro Processing Catalysts Market Analysis By Ingredient
+Demand For Hydro Processing Catalysts In Japan Analysis By Ingredient

 Metal-based catalysts hold 54.9% of national demand and represent the dominant ingredient category.
 These catalysts rely on active metals such as nickel, cobalt, and molybdenum to support hydrotreating and hydrocracking reactions.
 Their reactivity enables controlled hydrogenation and impurity removal.
 Support materials account for 45.1%, including alumina and zeolite structures that stabilize metal dispersion, control pore distribution, and assist in maintaining catalyst durability during high-temperature operation.
 Ingredient distribution reflects the balance between active-site performance and structural stability required for efficient reaction pathways across Japanese refining and chemical-processing environments.